pawelekg95/pygrm/docs/index.md

+Builds docker image.
+Copies dockerfile from path provided as an argument and an entrypoint from the same directory to the remote host's /tmp dir and builds docker image, naming it from concatenation of repository and image name.
+Github user name and token are required to build github runner inside the image.
+Passes additional linux and python packages to docker build context.

-Build docker image :param docker_file_path: :param github_user: :param
+:param docker_file_path: Local path to dockerfile.
+Entrypoint must be within the same directory. :param github_user: Github user name :param github_token:
-github_token: :param repository_name: :param image_name: :param
-additional_linux_packages: :param additional_python_packages: :return:
+Private token of the user :param repository_name: Repository name to assign runner :param image_name: Image name :param additional_linux_packages: String with name of additional linux packages, comma seperated. :param
+additional_python_packages: String with name of additional python packages, comma seperated. :return: Error code, stdout and stderr strings

 ` def delete_image(self, image_name: str = '') ‑>
 Tuple[[Error](../error/error.html#app.error.error.Error